How to (Un-) Quantum Mechanics: Phase-Space Algebra

-The matrix of second moments ${\bf S}=\Sigma\y_0^T$, and the spinor $\psi$ have very different LOMs.
-In contrast to the dynamical variables in $\psi$, that can {\it by construction} not be constant, the variables in ${\bf S}$ (``observables'') can be constant, if ${\bf S}$ and ${\bf H}$ commute.
-Otherwise they (for instance) oscillate with some frequency and amplitude.
+The matrix of second moments ${\bf S}=\Sigma\y_0^T$, and the spinor $\psi$ have, at first sight, very different LOMs.
+In contrast to the dynamical variables in $\psi$, that can {\it by construction} not be constant, the variables in ${\bf S}$ (the ``observables'') are constant, if ${\bf S}$ and ${\bf H}$ commute.
+Otherwise they (for instance) oscillate with some frequency and amplitude~\footnote{The branch of physics that best illustrates the relation between $\psi$ and ${\bf S}$ (or $\Sigma$, respectively) is probably accelerator physics.
+Using the notions of charged particle optics, $\psi$ corresponds to individual particle positions (position not in space, but in phase space) described in the local co-moving frame and the matrix $\Sigma$ corresponds to the matrix of second moments used to describe the {\it envelope} of a beam~\cite{rdm_paper,geo_paper}.}.
 The Hamiltonian as a PDCOM is available as a reference quantity so that the correlations of ${\bf S}$ can always be measured.
-Hence there are (at least) two different levels of reality, the ``spinor'' $\psi$ and its auto-correlation matrix ${\bf S}$.
+Hence there are (at least) two different levels of reality, the ``spinor'' $\psi$ and its auto-correlation matrix ${\bf S}$, but only the latter can be directly observed.

 The matrix ${\bf S}$ is, like ${\bf H}$, a Hamiltonian matrix.
-Since skew-Hamiltonian matrix components do not contribute to the Hamiltonian, they cannot be generators of possible evolutions in time.
-Correspondingly the autocorrelation matrix $\Sigma$ is symmetric and skew-Hamiltonian matrices have zero ``expectation'' values~\cite{qed_paper}.
+Since skew-Hamiltonian matrix components do not contribute to the Hamiltonian, they cannot be (linear) generators of possible evolutions in time.
+Correspondingly the autocorrelation matrix $\Sigma$ is symmetric.
+It follows that skew-Hamiltonian matrices have zero ``expectation'' values~\cite{qed_paper}.
 This means that there are further ``parameters'' emergent in the theory that necessarily vanish and are in this sense ``unmeasurable'' or ``hidden''.

-A phase space density is constant if it is exclusively a function of COMs.
+Classical statistical mechanics tells us that a phase space density is constant if (and only if) it is exclusively a function of COMs.
 Since only even moments can mathematically generate COMs, a stable phase space density is an even function of $\psi$: $\rho(\psi)=\rho(-\psi)$.
-Classical statistical mechanics is concerned with many DOFs and in this case, only positive definite values do not cancel by averaging over some thermal ensemble, namely the known PDCOM, so that eventually in this case one finds $\rho=\rho({\cal H})$.
+Classical statistical mechanics is concerned with many DOFs and in this case, only positive definite values do not cancel by averaging over some (thermal) ensemble, namely the known PDCOM, so that eventually in this case one finds $\rho=\rho({\cal H})$.
 The Boltzmann distribution $\rho({\cal H})\propto\exp{(-\beta\,{\cal H})}$ is such a case and corresponds, using Eq.~\ref{eq_H2}, to a multivariate normal distribution in $\psi$, up to a normalization.